|

 Playing the simplified game completed lines are not scored and therefore the number of care tiles of that type is not displayed.

 Clicking on the topmost caretile (depicted with the backside), the remaining care tiles in the draw pile will be presented in a popup.
-The number on that care tile shows the number of remaining care tiles in the draw pile.
+The number on that care tile shows the number of

 The backside of a care tile is also depicted at the bottom of the player boards.
 Clicking on that one will open a popup with all the care tiles this player has already taken.